awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.Console.md

 1. In the **Task configuration** section, enter the task information, including **Task identifier**, **Replication instance**, **Source database endpoint**, **Target database endpoint**, and **Migration type**\.
 ![\[Schema and table selection\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-create-task-20.png)

 1. In the **Table mapping** section, enter the schema name and table name\.
 You can use "%" as a wildcard value when specifying the schema name or the table name\.
-For information about other wildcards you can use, see [Wildcards](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Wildcards.md)\.
+For information about other wildcards you can use, see [Wildcards in table mapping](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Wildcards.md)\.
 Specify the action to be taken, to include or exclude data defined by the filter\.
 ![\[Schema and table selection\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-Tasks-selecttransfrm.png)

 1. Specify filter information using the **Add column filter** and the **Add condition **links\.